RVECE-A-RISC-V-Community/SWIS-V/README.md

 ## File Structure

 RTL Directory (rtl/):
-	Contains the main Verilog design file: top_module.v.
+	Contains the main Verilog design files.

 Test Bench Directory (test_bench/):
-	Includes the test bench for top_module.v: tb_top_module.v.
+	Includes the test bench for all the verilog files.

 Programs Directory (programs/):
-	Contains the Python script (align.py) for aligning memory to Little Endian, assembly programs to test the core and their instruction code files.
+	Contains the Python script (align.py) for aligning the instruction code to Little Endian and the assembly programs to test the core and their instruction code files.